 Walking Football has caught on all around the country.
 We will soon have to introduce a waiting list !

 However, if you do want to play with us, do not attend with a highly competitive win-at-all-costs attitude because you’ll soon be found out and advised you’re in the wrong place.
 As stated we play first and foremost for enjoyment.
 A non-contact measured game .
 We do not want anyone going home by way of a Hospital.
-Remember most of us are knocking on a bit treat opponents and team mates with respect, and with a duty of care.
+Remember most of us are knocking on a bit so treat opponents and team mates with respect, and with a duty of care.

 We always have a short warm up with stretching and limbering up to get bodies attuned to the demands of walking football which can be quite strenuous.
 Cameras are often around and there may be a team photo and some action shots too.
 Sometimes we video our games for the group’s website.
 Tongue in cheek match reports help reinforce a feeling of camaraderie and belonging.
 Performances are NOT criticised.
 You must be prepared for your photograph and name appearing on our website and social media.

 – – – – – – –

 For internal , weekly games players supply their own shirts, shorts and socks (or jog pants/track suit bottoms etc. – any kind or colour of tee shirt will do.
 Players are supplied with different coloured ‘bibs’ to differentiate between the teams.
 These are yours to keep, so please bring both bibs to every session you attend.
 Wear Astro trainers designed for Astroturf.
 NOT FOOTBALL BOOTS.
 Astro trainers have ‘pimpled’ soles.
 They are now compulsory footwear at our sessions.